 Results: A decrease of 1-unit in percentile temperature at a lag of 2-6 days was significantly associated with increased risks of total MI, NSTEMI, and STEMI, with ORs (95% CI) of 1.099 (1.057-1.142), 1.110 (1.06-1.164), and 1.076 (1.004-1.153), respectively.
 Additionally, cold spells at a lag of 2-6 days were significantly associated with increased risks for total MI, NSTEMI, and STEMI, with ORs (95% CI) of 1.077 (1.037-1.120), 1.069 (1.020-1.119), and 1.095 (1.023-1.172), respectively.
 Conversely, lower air temperature and cold spells at a lag of 0-1 days were associated with decreased risks for MI.

-Conclusions: This nationwide case-crossover study demonstrated a novel biphasic pattern in MI risk following exposure to lower air temperatures and cold spells.
-It was characterized by an initial transient reduction in risk at lags 0-1 day, followed by a significant increase in risk at lags 2-6 days.
+Conclusions: This nationwide case-crossover study demonstrated that short-term exposures to lower air temperature and cold spells are associated with an increased risk of hospitalization for MI at lag 2-6 days.
 As the ongoing progression of climate change continues to induce complex shifts in regional weather patterns, enhancing protections to reduce future cold-related cardiac hospitalizations may be important.

 Condensed Abstract

 This nationwide case-crossover study examined short-term effects of lower air temperatures and cold spells on myocardial infarction (MI) risk in Sweden during cold seasons from 2005-2019.
-Lower temperature and cold spells at lags 2-6 days were associated with increased risks of MI.
-Conversely, lower temperatures and cold spells at lags 0-1 day transiently reduced MI risk, revealing a novel biphasic pattern: initial risk reduction followed by significantly increased risk at lag 2-6 days.
+Lower temperature and cold spells at lags 2-6 days were associated with increased risks of MI..
 As climate change impacts weather patterns, understanding cold-related cardiac risks may inform preventive strategies against future cold-related hospitalizations.

 Keywords: Short-term effects, lower air temperature, cold spells, myocardial infarction

+Abbreviations

+MI: Myocardial Infarction

+NSTEMI: Non-ST-Elevation Myocardial Infarction

+STEMI: ST-Elevation Myocardial Infarction

+OR: Odds Ratio

+CI: Confidence Interval

+DLNM: Distributed Lag Non-Linear Model

+PM2.5: Particulate Matter with a Diameter Less Than 2.5μm

+PM10: Particulate Matter with a Diameter Less Than 10μm

+NO2: Nitrogen Dioxide

+O3: Ozone

 Introduction